- Entry-level corporate jobs provide you the chance to build up your resume and gain professional contacts.

 1. Being too casual

 Even if your company doesn't require professional attire or strict hours, you shouldn't take advantage of the system by being overly casual, especially right away.
+Put your best foot forward to set the tone for the length of your employment.
+Even if you’re not hired on a conditional basis, pretend this applies to you.

 "When you're new on the job, you have to prove yourself; so approach everything at your highest level of performance," said Kelly Hoey, networking strategist and author.
 "Wearing a shirt that needs ironing or arriving 30 minutes later than the rest of the office is something you need to earn through continually producing great work."